 Andres Vidal-Gadea: How animals detect and orient to the earth’s magnetic field.

 The effects of Martian physics on terrestrial organism.

 How animals switch gears: molecular basis for gait transitions.

 Laura Vogel: The effects of aging on B cell responses and immunity Humoral immunity in reptiles.
-You can contact Barbara Cox here, or in the Biological Sciences office if you would like to arrange a seminar.
+You can contact Barbara Cox here if you would like to arrange a seminar.